Senators wrapped up negotiations on an anti-terror bill late Wednesday night and hoped to send the bill to a floor vote early next week.

-The breakthrough came one day after negotiators stalemated on a provision that would set rules for law enforcement to share wiretap and grand jury information with intelligence agencies and executive branch authorities outside of law enforcement.
+The breakthrough in deliberations came one day after negotiators stalemated over rules governing the sharing of wiretap and grand jury information with intelligence agencies and executive branch authorities outside of law enforcement.

-Other sticking points included the scope of the president's authority with respect to trade sanctions, law enforcement access to television cable subscriber records and to student records, a sensitive issue among universities.
+Other sticking points included the scope of the president's authority over trade sanctions, and law enforcement access to cable-television subscriber records and to student records, a sensitive issue among universities.

 Leahy press secretary David Carle said he would not specify what agreements were made or how the issues were resolved, but said "work is proceeding well, and everybody around the table is optimistic that a bill will be finished soon."

 Carle said that two contentious issues — the length of alien detention and expansion of wiretap authority to Internet users — are both addressed in the bill.
 He did not say how long an alien can be detained, only that it was different from the House version which allows seven-day detentions.

 The House Judiciary Committee passed its version of the legislation late Wednesday night.
 Their draft would give Ashcroft much of what he requested, including enhanced surveillance of suspected terrorists, elimination of the statute of limitations for prosecuting terrorists, and greater ability for law enforcement to share information on suspected terrorist activity.

 Some of the specifics include provisions giving the attorney general seven days to detain an alien before any charges are brought, tripling the number of border patrols in each state along the northern border, and allowing greater opportunity to share criminal information among the Justice Department, the State Department and the Immigration and Naturalization Service.

 The bill also broadens the definition of terrorist acts and stiffens penalties for suspected terrorists, as well as those who conspire to commit terrorist acts.